riberorap/subsea-positioning/README.md

 ## 📖 README.md

-# 🌊 Subsea 3D Absolute Positioning Calculator
+# 🌊 Subsea 3D Absolute Positioning

 A Python-based application with a graphical interface (Tkinter) for calculating the **absolute geodetic position** of a subsea ROV based on its relative displacement from a vessel's known position.